 Nobody likes feeling like a tourist when they go on vacation.
 Being uninformed and lost isn’t a great feeling when you want to explore a city.
 However, this isn’t something you have to worry about when you actually know the city by heart.
 You can be a tourist without feeling particularly bad about it.

 Why not start where all the tourists start?
 Check the new arrivals booth of your closest train station and see what’s being offered.
 Make some new friends with the people that actually are tourists.
-You can act as a kind of guide while also exploring some new part of your city.
+You can act as a kind of guide while also exploring some new parts of your city.
 People like interacting with locals when they visit a city, especially if that local is as interested in exploring as they are.

 People tend to take their cities for granted.
 When everything you need is within a couple of blocks of your home, you’re rarely ever going to venture out of this zone for something small.
-Why go eat out when you know some of the best places in town are in your neighborhood?
-The thing is, you can’t find your new favorite place if you never go exploring.
+Why go eat out when you know some of the best places in town are in your neighbourhood?
+The thing is, you can’t find your new favourite place if you never go exploring.

 Treat your city like a smaller version of a scratch-off map.
 You should try every new place at least once.
 Even if it turns out to be a mediocre place, at least you’ll get some extra experience.
 It might even turn out to be a good story if the place is bad enough.
 Plus, you’ll know what not to recommend to your friends and family.